estersimkova/adaventurers_project/index.md

 # Just listen to what people have to say and you'll never have to read a newspaper again!

 Thank you for visiting our website!
-We, the adaventurers, are happy to present the outcome of our project based on the quotebank datasets.
+We, the adaventurers, are happy to present the outcome of our project.

 * The Adaventurers: Lucas Brunschwig, John Mavrothalassitis, Axelle Piguet, Ester Simkova
 * Last Modification: 15.12.2021